anujs2099/rhce-sample-exams_1st-edition/lab4.md

 -  Use the inventory file & configuration file from lab1/task2
 -  Write a playbook as follows:
    - install and run the mariadb database service
    - it should install the mariadb-server as well as the python3-PyMySQL package.
-Make sure of variables & loop statement
+Make sure to use variables & loop statement
    - it should only install on managed nodes that are using version 8 of RHEL or CentOS
    - Only if the database service could be started successfully, the mysql_user module should be used to set the database root user password
    - ensure that the changes persist across reboots